meta-company/makex/documents/source/makex-files.md

 - String syntax and functions are restricted.

-- Makex has a extra syntax for defining functions (called macros).
+- Makex has modified syntax for defining functions (called macros).
   Defining/using functions without a macro decorator is not allowed.

 - Several methods on objects such as strings and lists are not [yet] provided.